mikailkhona/Mod_Cog/README.md

 ```

-You can create a neurogym dataset with these tasks using the following code:
+You can create a neurogym dataset with 84 tasks using the following code:

 ```python
 from neurogym.wrappers import ScheduleEnvs